 An essential part of cooperation with coders is your project description.
 Know your goals precisely, but not too precisely.
+Some clients are able to describe clearly what they want.
+Others send long and utterly confused project specifications that leave you completely in the dark of what you have to code.
 From some clients I got laconic flow diagrams like this: “Analyze price curve with neural network – open position when profitable – close position at price maximum – repeat”.
-Others sent 22-page concepts with a complex strategy described up to the finest detail of the user interface button colors.
+Others have 22-page concepts with a complex strategy described up to the finest detail of the user interface button colors.
 And as they felt that all this could somehow limit the flexibility, they usually require any detail to be adjustable with many different parameters and modes.

 A trading strategy is no iPhone app.
 No one knows beforehand if your idea will work or not.
 If not, any implemented additional details are wasted money.
 So split your project into milestones.
 Or let the coder do it.
 The first milestone is always the proof of concept: a script of just your trade idea, with no stops, extra filters, money management, user interface, or other gimmicks.
 This should be coded at first, and carefully tested in all possible variants.
 If this script turns out to be profitable, go on with the next step.
 Otherwise you won’t need all the rest.